-Your Gas Water Heater and Other Appliances May Be at Risk of a Sudden and Deadly Flashback Fire
+A Gas Water Heater or Other Appliances May Be at Risk of a Sudden and Deadly Flashback Fire

-If a flammable substance is used too close to a gas appliance, the pilot light may ignite any fumes
+If a flammable substance is used or stored too close to or in an enclosed area with any gas appliance, the pilot light may ignite fumes and cause a flashback fire

-Do you know if your home's gas-fueled water heater safe?
+Is your home's gas-fueled water heater really safe?
 In all likelihood, there's probably nothing wrong with it.
 But there is a hidden danger in all gas water heaters, or any gas-fueled appliance with a pilot light, that most people don't know about until it's too late.
-What is that hidden danger?
-These appliances have pilot lights, which can ignite certain vapors, producing sudden flashback fires.
+What is this hidden danger?
+These devices all have pilot lights, which can ignite certain vapors, producing sudden flashback fires.

 what causes flashback fires with gas appliances?